Lexi-Cross puts cyborgs and aliens on a 1970s game show. Without the futuristic touches, it might as well be an

 Once someone is on a roll, they’re hard to stop.
 If a contestant has good luck, they might pick up a few Safe tokens that allow them to keep control of the board in case they get unlucky.
 (They can shrug off events as bad as bankruptcy.)
 It can feel debilitating to watch the other player keep going for five minutes at a time, earning thousands of points and uncovering half the alphabet while you’re still flipping tiles.
 It’s like being the contestant on Wheel of Fortune who just stands there and claps while someone else keeps spinning the wheel.
 The game happens without you.

 But the authentic use of game show tropes takes the sting out a little bit.
 The point values increase every round, so basically nothing matters until the third and final round of the game where points are tripled.
-If you’re behind, the host periodically reminds you that you can still come back and win.
+If you fall behind, the host periodically reminds you that you still have a chance to come back and win.
 He makes a decent game show host, encouraging you to keep trying and lightening the mood with banter.
-(Though the game didn’t need to copy the dated trope of an objectified female co-host as well.)
+(The game also copies the dated stereotype of having an objectified female co-host, which is less welcome.)

 Even if those reversals of fortune early in the game don’t matter, they feel like they matter.
 Assuming neither player runs away with the match, Lexi-Cross can get tense and competitive, as much as the real game shows it imitates.
 You have to play by its rules: you must maintain control of the game at all costs.
 And if you fall behind, you can cheat off the answers on the other player’s board.
 It feels dirty, but listen, this is a 70s-style game show.
 If you accept that luck will work against you, you’ve gotta be ruthless.